You’ll have your hands full with this one.

 5. Fishtail Braid

-The fishtail braid is one of the few braids to not use three sections, or even use the regular three-strand as basis, which makes it tricky for some to learn (but we love it so much, we’ve basically done every fishtail tutorial ever <3).
-It’s done by splitting hair into just two sections, then pinching a thin strip from the outside of one section and crossing it over to the other.
+The fishtail braid is one of the few braids to not use three sections or even use the regular three-strand as basis, which makes it tricky for some to learn (but we love it so much, we’ve basically done every fishtail tutorial ever <3).
+It’s done by splitting hair in half, then pinching a thin strip from the outside of one section and crossing it over to the other.
 This alternate passing-over of sections will eventually result in a neat herringbone pattern on your hair, which, if you want extra style points, should be pancaked or gently tugged apart for more texture.

 6. Waterfall Braid

-Delightfully quirky, a waterfall braid is a horizontal French braid with the underside left open, creating a pretty “falling” effect.
+Delightfully quirky, a waterfall braid is a horizontal French braid with the underside left open, creating a pretty “falling-over-a-cliff” effect.
 This means that instead of a linked chain where sections are usually woven from root to tip, new hair from the hairline is incorporated with each criss-cross.
 Done on the bang area, it’s the top side of the braid that gets fed with new sections as you go along.
 Check out our waterfall braid tutorial to help you master this look.
 A shine spray, such as Bed Head by TIGI Headrush Shine Hairspray, helps impart a pretty sheen—a.k.a. the perfect final touch.

 7. Mermaid Braid